What our United States West Region lesson plan includes

-Teachers can use the many resources the lesson provides to illustrate the West.
+You can use the many resources the lesson provides to illustrate the West.
 Students will learn about famous events and interesting landmarks, such as Mount St. Helens.
 The lesson also outlines specific details about each of the states.
 For example, it lists the state’s capital city and its population.
 The West region covers a variety of landscapes, from mountains to desert to tropical.
 Students will learn about some of the history of the areas as well.
-Teachers will explain how the Louisiana Purchase attained many of the western states.
+For instance, the lesson explains how the Louisiana Purchase attained many of the western states.
 They will also talk about the Gold Rush and about boomtowns.

-This lesson provides students with a lot of information on the Western states.
-They will learn why the states are divided into two areas, Mountain and Pacific.
-Students will see how diverse the states are.
+In this lesson, students will discover why the states divide into two areas, Mountain and Pacific.
+They will see how diverse the states are.
 They will learn about the Rocky Mountains and Death Valley, the Great Basin and the Great Salt Lake.
-Teachers will explain how different landforms cause varied climates.
+You can explain how different landforms cause varied climates.
 Alaska is the coldest state, and Hawaii’s island of Kauai gets 40 feet of rain per year.

 Students will also learn about the various wildlife that inhabit different states.
 They will discover that the desert states are home to some of the world’s most venomous snakes.
 On the other hand, the Hawaiian islands include tropical birds, dolphins, and sea turtles.
 Even further, in Alaska, they would find polar bears, moose, and wolves.

 TOURISM POSTER ACTIVITY

 During the activity, students will create tourism posters to market the West region.
 They will use what they learned during the lesson and draw or download pictures.
 After they complete the activity, they will answer questions about the region.
 For instance, they will explain which state they would most like to visit and why.
 The activity can be graded with a point system.